datacompy package¶

 Check if the intersection of rows match.

-- abstract matches(ignore_extra_columns: bool = False) bool ¶
+- abstractmethod matches(ignore_extra_columns: bool = False) bool¶

 Check if the dataframes match.

-- only_join_columns() bool ¶
+- only_join_columns() bool¶

 Boolean on if the only columns are the join columns.

-- abstract report(sample_count: int = 10, column_count: int = 10, html_file: str | None = None, template_path: str | None = None) str ¶
+- abstractmethod report(sample_count: int = 10, column_count: int = 10, html_file: str | None = None, template_path: str | None = None) str¶

 Return a string representation of a report.